frame-lang/frame-docs/getting_started/basics.rst

 Next Steps
 ----

-With awareness of core Frame syntax, we can now explore the unique focus of the Frame language - the System.
+With understanding of the core Frame syntax, we can now explore the unique focus of the Frame language - the System.